nightroman/Mdbc/README.md

     Get-MdbcData $collection (query Name -EQ mongod)

     # Remove these data:
-    Remove-MdbcData $collection (query Name -EQ mongod)
+    $data | Remove-MdbcData $collection

     # Query again, just get the count, it should be 0:
     Get-MdbcData $collection (query Name -EQ mongod) -Count

 This is it.
-If the code above works then the module and its cmdlets are installed and ready to use.
+If the code above works then the module is installed and ready to use.

 Next Steps
 ----------